Birth of the Balancer

 Each of the Seklu has an egg shape, with a blue ball of energy that protrudes from the lower part of the egg.

-That blue area has a tinge of gold.
+The blue area has an edge of gold.

-When I have finished sharing my memories, I see a vision.
+When I’ve finished sharing my memories, I see a vision.

-Each of the blue and gold rings (torus) is a separate universe in a sea of possibility.
+Each of the blue and gold rings is a separate universe floating in a sea of possibility.

-The energy creature expands and spreads energy tentacles that reach out into the sea of possibility, and keep the worlds from colliding.
+The Seklu expands and spreads energy tentacles that reach out into the sea, and keep the worlds from colliding.

-“Two worlds are out of balance,” they say, “and can only be balanced from within.”
+“Two clusters of worlds are out of balance,” they say, “and can only be balanced from within.”

-“That is why the balancer gave you a gift.”
+“The balancer saw this, and gave you a gift.”

-“You must return to your world, to grow the balance again.”
+“You are permitted to return to your own world, to grow the balance again.”

 They seem amused, but they show me how.

-The Seklu show me a pattern of energy, and I understand that those who are damaged, must must bathe in this pattern to survive.
+“Those who are damaged must must bathe in this pattern to survive.”

-And I share my own memories of bridging both worlds, and of traveling.
+I open my own memories of bridging both worlds, and of traveling.

 They brighten a point on the web.